fuminaba/fuminaba.github.io/blog/index.md

 <h1>Introduction</h1>
 <p style='text-align:justify;'>
 This page contains multiple articles which may be helpful as a resource for new students learning Python for research.
-This wiki covers things from coding environments to useful tips and tricks for actual analysis including (not limited to): processing of matrix/tabular data, basic file manipulation, statistics, writing clean code, deep learning (eventually) etc.
+The articles are originally intended to assist new students in my lab - thus specific tooling, design considerations, tech stack etc. may be specific for our lab.
+Otherwise, this wiki covers things from coding environments to useful tips and tricks for actual analysis including (not limited to): processing of images/matrix/tabular data, basic file manipulation, statistics, writing clean code, deep learning (eventually) etc.
 <br><br>
-<b>IMPORTANT:</b> All errata/suggestions are to be sent to <code>fumiy@student.ubc.ca</code>
+<b>IMPORTANT:</b> Please send all errata/suggestions to <code>fumiy@student.ubc.ca</code>
 </p>

 {% if page.title %}